inmanta/vscode-inmanta/media/markdown_activate_ls.md

 ### Activate the Language server

 To use the Language server it needs to be activated.
-By default this setting is activate and can be found [here](command:workbench.action.openSettings?%5B%22inmanta%22%5D):
+This setting is enabled by default and can be found [here](command:workbench.action.openSettings?%5B%22inmanta%22%5D):

 ![Navigation screenshot](../images/screenshot-settings.png)